SLogic: Subgraph-Informed Logical Rule Learning for Knowledge Graph Completion: Experiments: SLogic's performance in KGC

 \subsection{Comparisons with baseline methods}

 Table~\ref{tab:kg_completion_v2} shows the effectiveness of SLogic when comparing with the baselines.
-It shows that SLogic outperforms other methods on WN18RR and YAGO3-10, but performs less effectively on FB15K-237.
-This is because FB15k-237 contains a larger number of distinct relations, resulting in relatively low rule support and making it harder to distinguish among the rules.
+It shows that SLogic outperforms other methods on WN18RR and YAGO3-10. \BLUE{On FB15k-237, SLogic achieves competitive results (0.30 MRR), ranking second among rule-based approaches.
+The performance gap compared to sparse graphs like WN18RR is attributed to the high density of FB15k-237, where valid rules often possess high coverage (reaching many tail entities), introducing ambiguity that dilutes the discriminative power of context-aware scoring.
+A detailed analysis is in Appendix~\ref{app:rule_coverage}.}

 The numbers for other systems are taken from \cite{rlogic,cheng2023neural}.
 Since NCRL$^\dagger$ employs a different evaluation protocol, where the rank is computed as $m+1$, compared to the strategy used for all other methods.
 To ensure a fair comparison, we reran NCRL using our evaluation metric and reported these results as NCRL$^*$.